A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: Spatiotemporal Dynamics as an Inductive Bias of the Biological Substrate

-Therefore, our argument concludes as follows: if we consider an agent acting in the world, movement will induce symmetry transformations of stimuli $(\tau_g)$, and the natural inductive bias of spatiotemporally structured dynamics (traveling waves) will fill the role of the corresponding latent operator $T_g$ which acts only within local capsules by definition.
-A learning procedure such as predictive coding which encourages the visual system ($f$) to satisfy the commutative diagram (Box \ref{fig:commuting_diagram-a}) will then encourage exactly this general form of local capsule-based relaxed equivariance that we desire.
-Ultimately, we emphasize that the concept is much more general than the simple translation and rotation symmetries of the previous section: as long there is local organization, any smooth transformation will lead to some form of local travelling wave activity in such an architecture (Box \ref{fig:Equivariance_Waves}).
+Therefore, our argument concludes as follows: if we consider an agent acting in the world, movement will induce time-parameterized `flow' symmetry transformations of stimuli, and the natural inductive bias of spatiotemporally structured dynamics (traveling waves) will fill the role of the corresponding latent operator $\psi$.
+A learning procedure such as predictive coding which encourages the visual system ($\phi$) to satisfy the commutative diagram (Box \ref{fig:Equivariance_Waves}) will then encourage the visual system to learn a latent structure to satisfy exactly this general form of flow equivariance that we desire.
+Ultimately, we emphasize that the concept is much more general than the simple translation and rotation symmetries: any smooth `flow' transformation of the input may be mapped to spatiotemporal dynamics in such an architecture.

 In this perspective, we put forth the idea that perhaps the observed convergence of structure and function is not coincidental but instead the result of a spatiotemporal inductive bias.
-More explicitly, if a neural system is biased towards producing structured spatiotemporal dynamics while its driving stimuli undergo approximate symmetry transformations simultaneously, we believe this type of generalized symmetry-respecting structure is a natural result.
+More explicitly, if a neural system is biased towards producing structured spatiotemporal dynamics while its driving stimuli undergo approximate flow symmetry transformations simultaneously, we believe this type of flow equivariant latent structure is a natural result.
 Furthermore, due to the aforementioned known benefits of this type of representational structure in artificial neural networks, we see no reason why this would not similarly benefit natural neural systems to enhance their abstraction and generalization capabilities.